jarektkaczyk/eloquence/README.md

 1. `Metable` - meta attributes made easy
 2. `Mappable` -map attributes to table fields and/or related models
-3. `Formattable` - flexible set mutators with quick setup
-4. `Mutable` - flexible get mutators with quick setup
+3. `Mutable` - flexible attribute get/set mutators with quick setup

 The package is under development and **currently doesn't follow semantic versioning**, thus **BC breaks are likely to happen**.
 If you are going to use it in production, then require specific version, eg. `"0.3"` instead of `"~0.3@dev"`.